metalkast/metalkast/docs/get-started/index.md

 ### Cluster manifests

-Create a kustomization layer in `{{ data.clusterManifestsPath }}` directory and use the example below are reference for your configuration.
+Create a kustomization layer in `{{ data.clusterManifestsPath }}` directory and use the example below as reference for your configuration.

 To use metalkast prebuilt Kubernetes cluster images, you can include preconfigured `k8s-cluster-version` ConfigMap like in the example below.
 You can find the list of all published releases on [Image Releases](/image-releases) page.